nevolua/Wordle-Assistant/README.md

 ## Running the script

 1. Open main.js, then copy all of it.
-2. Paste the script into the developer console of a tab opened to wordlegame.org and press enter. (which runs the script)
+2. Run the script in the dev console, and it will read the words you've entered into the game, then with the data it's collected, print out a list of possible words to the console.
-3. Run the script, and it will give you the most likely words, which you can use for the next step of the game.
+3. Enter one of the possible words provided.
-4. Repeat step 3 until success.
+4. Repeat step 2 and 3 until success (almost 100% guaranteed to win unless you pick weirdly abstract words)

 ## Important Notes:

-- Every time the script is ran, it will calculate the possible words using the criteria specified (green, yellow, or grey letters) by the game, and print them to the console.
+- Every time the script is ran, it will calculate the possible words using the previously entered words, which come out to green, yellow, or grey letters.
+It then prints the list of possible words, along with some other data to the console.
-- So, if you run the script without entering any words into the game, it will give a list of thousands of words, because there is no criteria to be met.
+- If no words are entered yet, it will return undefined.
 - The more criteria specified by the game, the more the script can narrow down the possible words.
-- Once you've ran the script once, instead of pasting it again, you can make it easier by pressing up-arrow while having the command line selected, and it will automatically fill in with the script.
+- This project is open to contributions, specifically an automation of this script, which makes it easier to use, in the form of an extension/more complex script/program.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.